Terabuck/orthanc-explorer-2/README.md

-# Orthanc Explorer 2
+# Orthanc Explorer 2 - Dark (green) mode

-This [Orthanc](https://www.orthanc-server.com) plugin implements a new user interface for Orthanc to replace the Orthanc Explorer.
+This is a fork from Orthanc plugin to implement Dark Mode on the new user interface for Orthanc to replace the Orthanc Explorer.

 ## Installation